UOSnetwork/uos.docs/CONTRIBUTING.md

 Working with UIPs <a name="uips"></a>
 -------------------------------------

-UIP is short for U°OS Improvement Proposal.
+UIP stands for U°OS Improvement Proposal.

 A UIP is what you submit to improve the U°OS protocol.
 A UIP is always a community decision and must go through a detailed discussion with the community members.